misskniss/language-research/jkniss/README.md

 Each integer in this case is 16bytes.
 So when you allocate a single integer you are really fetching 262 * 16 bytes of memory or 4KB of RAM.
 When you have a small system like a microcontroller with 192KB of RAM, that is a pretty expensive piece of data.
-A microcontroller's number one constraint is RAM.
-RAM is something we usuall don't worry about all that much in our laptops or desktops (which often have gigs and gigs of RAM).

 Because the variable is program data (and presumably not a const) it gets allocated in RAM.
 So...you have a bit of a problem with running languages like CPython on a embedded system when it comes to the primary way these languages use memory.

+RAM is something we usuall don't worry about all that much in our laptops or desktops (which often have gigs and gigs of RAM).
+But, as mentioned above, a microcontroller's number one constraint is RAM.